Smart Collars for Dogs are Transforming What it Means to Connect With Your Pup!

 We humans use GPS in our cars to pinpoint where we are on a map and help us find our way.
 And that’s even when we know where we are and precisely where we’re driving!

 As a pet owner, when you don’t know where your dog is, it can be scary.
-Being able to pinpoint her on a map is reassuring, if not a total godsend.
-(Being able to ask Alexa where your dog is—which is a feature of the Freedom Collar—is even better. ) Just imagine a future where there is never another Lost Dog sign desperately stapled to a telephone pole...because dogs won’t get lost anymore.
+Being able to locate her on a map is reassuring, if not a total godsend. (also, the ability to ask Alexa where your dog is—which is a feature of the Freedom Collar—is even better. ) Just imagine a future where there is never another Lost Dog sign desperately stapled to a telephone pole... because dogs won’t get lost anymore.

 GPS uses orbiting satellites to triangulate you—or your car or your dog’s collar—to anywhere on Earth within ~10 feet.
 Most smart collars feature GPS technology.
 And presuming connectivity issues don’t arise, the dog tracking ability of a GPS collar far surpasses a non-GPS pet tracker system.